coolxeo/docker_elk_stack/README.md

         5) initialize firebase (only once)
-        4)3)6) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from 'el' to angular, if you see this instalation it's complete correctly
+        4)3)6) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from 'el' to angular, if you can see the rss news in angular, it's complete correctly instaled

 ###After install: